ErikBjare/ErikBjare.github.io/_wiki/intro-to-smart-contracts.md

  - TODO: Run this through Grammarly
 -->

+NOTE: You probably want to watch [this great video](https://www.youtube.com/watch?v=2jisWLxf38E) in addition to reading this.

 # Disclaimers

 **Disclaimer 1:** I'm not an expert.
 I've been in the blockchain space since 2012 but I have no self-written smart contracts running in production (I'll explain why later).
 Despite having none running in production, I know how to write them and how they work, so I'm not a [complete fraud](https://en.wikipedia.org/wiki/Craig_Steven_Wright).